Merced-College/linkedlist-card-game-TunaToast/README.md

 ## 11-18-2025
 ## Lab: Linked List Card Game

 ## What did we add?
+What are the rules?
-We added a simple game of War, winning by obtaining a higher valued card than the AI.
+We added a simple game of War.
+The game shuffles the deck before drawing, with the player winning by obtaining a higher valued card than the computer.
 All that is needed is to execute the code and follow the prompts in the terminal.

 ## What part uses the linked list
 The parts using a linked list include the deck after shuffling and the player hands, added in case a more complex game was wanted